bryanjonas/VIPR-MVP/README.md

 # VIPR-MVP
 ### Concept:
 This is an MVP of an interoperability harness.
-In this case it tests a piece of software called [**adsbcot**](https://github.com/ampledata/adsbcot) that can recieve raw [ADS-B](https://mode-s.org/decode/content/ads-b/1-basics.html) messages across the network and translate them into CoT messages.
+In this case it tests a piece of software called [**adsbcot**](https://github.com/ampledata/adsbcot) that can receive raw [ADS-B](https://mode-s.org/decode/content/ads-b/1-basics.html) messages across the network and translate them into CoT messages.

 This harness consists of four containers that run together:
 * A container that runs a mock TAK server gateway that recieves the CoT messages from **adsbcot**.